 At Thurston CE Primary Academy we understand the importance of pupils being able to apply their knowledge and skills in order to solve real life problems.
 Key problem solving skills are taught such as: resilience, communication, working as a team and decision making.
 Teachers encourage pupils to think creatively and question outcomes.
 As a school, we believe problem solving is going to be key to pupils future success.

-Each year group has designed a Curriculum Overview which is the foundation upon which more detailed plans are built.
+Each phase group has designed a Curriculum Overview which is the foundation upon which more detailed plans are built.